pojosontheweb/woko/doco/markdown/woko.md

 Depending on the user's role, different links will be rendered when browsing a `Product` object.

+> An alternate `renderLinksEdit` is used when editing the object.

 #### renderProperties ####

 Renders the properties section for a POJO.
 Provides the list of the properties to be displayed, and the fragment used.
 The generic default version will simply output all readable properties, by delegating to sub-facets for each property.